AdeebNqo/adeebnqo.github.io/README.md

 This is my blog.

-It uses a Jekyll theme  called Scribble.
-Scibble is made by [Mu-An](http://twitter.com/muanchiou)
+It uses a Jekyll theme  called Type Theme.
+Type Theme is made by [Rohan Chandra](https://rohanchandra.github.io/project/type/)